 The Society carries its pledges receivable at net present value less an allowance for uncollectible pledges, if appropriate.
 On a periodic basis, all pledges are evaluated for collectability and are written off after it is evident that the collection effort has little or no chance of near-term success.
 Based on this review, the Society evaluates its pledges receivable and adjusts its allowance for uncollectible pledges based on its history of past write-offs, donor-specific collections, and current economic and credit conditions.
-At December 31, 2023 and 2022, the allowance for uncollectible accounts was \$-.
-It is reasonably possible that the Society's estimate of the allowance for uncollectible pledges will change.
+At December 31, 2024 and 2023, the allowance for uncollectible pledges receivable was \$202,577 and \$-, respectively.
+It is reasonably possible that the Society's estimate of the allowance for credit losses on pledges receivable will change.
+Pledges receivable are made primarily by individuals located throughout Southeastern Massachusetts and are reflected at the present value of estimated future cash flows using a risk adjusted discount rate.